-Fasting has been used as one of the ways to manage weight for thousands of years.
+Fasting with water has been used as one of the ways to manage weight for thousands of years.
 Fasting, in simple words, means restriction of food or certain kinds of foods for some time.

 Water fasting is a new health trend that people are taking up to lose weight faster.
-Some studies have shown that water fasting can indeed be helpful for the human body.
+Some studies have shown that fasting with water can indeed be helpful for the human body.

 However, the confusion about water fast and how one should go about it while staying healthy is pretty common.
-Water fasting, although very popular in the health and wellness world, should be followed with caution.
+Fasting with water, although very popular in the health and wellness world, should be followed with caution.

 So, let us discuss the pros and cons of water fasting and the right way to do it.

 Water fasting or water-only fast (WF) is a practice of eating nothing and only drinking water for a limited period.

 There are many reasons people take on water fasting: religious reasons, medical reasons, and losing weight.
 Though there is limited research, water fasting has shown some promising results.
 However, if not done right, it can also be harmful to the body.
 Water fasting by many people is used as a way to cleanse one’s body, normalize blood pressure, and speed up weight loss considerably.